resero-labs/docker-utils/README.md

     As part of the image build, a file, `_version.py.bld`, will be generated and placed at the project root.
 A `Dockerfile` can add that file to the image on creation to prevent the need for including the .git directory tree in the container context (usually quite expensive).
-3) Utilize built in support for [NVIDIA Docker 2.0](https://github.com/NVIDIA/nvidia-docker) to access GPUs in container
-4) Create a docker/base directory to make use of built in external dependency isolation
+3) Create a docker/base directory to make use of built in external dependency isolation

     This capability supports environments where a docker build isn't able to access external dependencies (Docker Hub, pypi, etc.), for instance a server in a "locked-down" environment.
 A base image can be defined to isolate any dependencies that are required.
 That image can then be built and `transfer-image` used to transfer the base image to the target environment.

-    Subsequent images can be built based of that image that are "self-contained" (relying only on source from the project).
+    Subsequent images can be built based off of that image that are "self-contained" (relying only on source from the project).
 The remote docker api can then be used to quickly iterate only requiring the more cumbersome transfer-image to be used when external dependencies change.
-5) Building and running images controlled through configuration (<project_dir>/docker/dockerutils.cfg)
+4) Building and running images controlled through configuration (<project_dir>/docker/dockerutils.cfg)

     Includes setting most docker parameters, i.e. volume mounts, ports, networks, commands, etc. with replacement varilable support for things like user, project root, etc.